tangohead/bods-bus-data-collector/README.md

 optional arguments:
-  -h, --help            show this help message and exit --db                  Save each update to a database.
-  --aws                 Push to S3 Bucket on each update.
+  -h, --help            show this help message and exit --db                  Save each update to a database. (default: False) --aws                 Push to S3 Bucket on each update. (default: False) --aws_filename AWS_FILENAME
-  --sleep_interval SLEEP_INTERVAL
+                        Name to push to S3 bucket. (default: current_bus_locations.json) --sleep_interval SLEEP_INTERVAL
-                        How many seconds to sleep between each pull from the API.
+                        How many seconds to sleep between each pull from the API. (default: 15)
 ```

 ## Setup